telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/sorting/stable-sort-chrome.md

 # Implement Stable Sorting in Chrome

 The implementation of the built-in sorting algorithm in Google Chrome [is not guaranteed to be stable](https://bugs.chromium.org/p/v8/issues/detail?id=90).

 A [non-stable sorting algorithm](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) might cause items with the same sorting order to change places.

-The example below demonstrates that when run in Chrome and items are sorted by **Address**, they change places.
+The following example demonstrates that when run in Chrome and items are sorted by **Address**, they change places.
 This is visible if you look at the **Name** column.
-The example represents a typical case where a non-stable sort causes side effects.
+The demo represents a typical case where a non-stable sorting causes side effects.

 ###### Example